 Perhaps the most exciting part of the ceremony was that program participants are now going into jobs.
-Upon completing JEVS’s two-month comprehensive educational and skills training phase, then a month-long, hands-on externship experience at Einstein, these eager young adults were placed into entry-level positions as patient services representatives throughout Einstein’s network of medical facilities.
+Upon completing JEVS’s three-month comprehensive educational and skills training phase, then a month-long, hands-on internship experience at Einstein, these eager young adults were placed into entry-level positions as patient services representatives throughout Einstein’s network of medical facilities.
 The program prepared them to be well-rounded and effectively serve as the first-point-of-contact for patients upon entering the facility by covering related soft skills, customer service know-how, and topics of instruction including insurance, medical terminology, ethics/HIPAA regulations, medical office database, office essentials and more.

 Participants of Bridge to Employment were identified by school guidance counselors at Kensington Health Sciences Academy and YouthBuild as individuals who, although facing adversity in their life and home situation, show strong potential for overcoming challenges and making the most of all the opportunities being offered through the program.